hackoregon/disaster-resilience-backend/README.md

 Once you understand the sample you can create your own api.
 Once you do this it will delete the sample, replacing the files with your own.

-1. Set a local environment variable for the project title.
-This will need to be a django/python compliant name.:
-`export PROJECT_NAME=dead_songs`

-2. `cp env.sample .env` in the root of the repo (this file is already in the .gitignore, so you should not have to worry about it being checked into github)
+1. `cp env.sample .env` in the root of the repo (this file is already in the .gitignore, so you should not have to worry about it being checked into github)

-3. To begin with setup you local variables, ignoring the staging ones at this time:
+2. To begin with setup you local variables, ignoring the staging ones at this time:

 ```
-PROJECT_NAME=<What you want to name the project>
+PROJECT_NAME=<What you want to name the project> # MUST BE A DOCKER PROJECT NAME COMPLIANT NAME
 # keep as true to run the django dev server
 DEBUG=True